dkasak/vim-named-sessions/README.md

 vim-named-sessions provides

-* Sessions based on a name rather than a filename or path
+* Session management based on a name rather than a filename or path
-* In place session switching with tab completion of session names
+* In place session switching with tab completion of names
 * Automatically saves sessions once a session is activated
 * Never prompts you or bothers you about anything